 While children should see us for an initial orthodontic assessment by age 7, did you know the habits that lead to good orthodontic health start in infancy?
-Our orthodontists in BC and Alberta explain how toothbrushing, thumbsucking and jaw development can influence how much orthodontic intervention will be needed later as a child grows.
+Our orthodontists in BC explain how toothbrushing, thumbsucking and jaw development can influence how much orthodontic intervention will be needed later as a child grows.

 What is early orthodontic intervention?

 About 60% of facial development occurs by the age of 4.
 This increases to 90% by age 12, making the early years - ages 5 to 11 - critical.
 That's why the Canadian Association of Orthodontists recommends that children see an orthodontist for an initial assessment before age 7.